Kids Kicking Cancer

-Program Goals
+Program goals

 Kids Kicking Cancer partners with existing local hospitals in different communities to provide individual and group instruction, in the martial arts for children with serious acute and chronic illness – including cancer and sickle cell disease.
 As a way of making patients feel heroic, they are given martial arts uniforms to wear during treatment.
 During weekly class sessions, children are taught stretching, breathing exercises, guided imagery and meditation, as well as traditional karate moves.
 The breathing and guided imagery and meditation techniques have proved to be very effective in reducing a child's anxiety, pain, and discomfort during difficult clinic and hospital procedures.

-The organization has been widely lauded in the press.
-In March 2012, Goldberg was featured in People Magazine in their "Heroes Among Us" feature.
-In August, 2013, Kids Kicking Cancer was featured on Good Morning America.
-In 2014 Rabbi Goldberg was nominated for the CNN heroes program and as of October 2014 he is a top 10 finalist.
+In March 2012, Goldberg was featured in People magazine in their "Heroes Among Us" feature.
+In August 2013, Kids Kicking Cancer was featured on Good Morning America.
+In 2014 Rabbi Goldberg was nominated for the CNN heroes program and as of October 2014 he was a top 10 finalist.

 Participating hospitals can be found in California, New York, Florida, Michigan, Ontario, Israel, Italy, and South Africa.